- To guide and prepare new faculty for success as teachers, research leaders, and effective managers of people

 This program uses a cohort model of faculty mentoring for early career faculty.
 The program consists of a rolling calendar of events that new faculty join at their time of hire and participate in throughout their first two years at Georgia Tech.
 First and second year tenure-track faculty (pre-tenure assistant and associate professors), teaching faculty (academic professionals), and research scientists managing their own research groups within CoS are all automatically enrolled in the group.
 Alumni of the program who are beyond their first two years are welcome to continue to participate as they wish.

 Each fall and spring semester, monthly workshops are offered on topics related to teaching, research, and leadership.
 Each discussion-oriented meeting lasts 90 minutes, typically utilizing colleagues as guest discussion leaders.
-Associate Deans facilitate and participate in each meeting.
 Format and topic suggestions from participants are used to refine topics, with successful topics recurring every two years and new topics will be introduced as the program develops.
 Meetings begin with an opportunity for individuals to share success as well as frustrations and conundrums, gather solution to overcome challenges in the classroom, research group, among colleagues, etc. Extra events are scheduled with the College of Engineering and College of Computing new faculty, typically once per semester.

 Past workshop topics have included: